Study backs wider carrier screening for Fragile X syndrome

 ABC Radio – The World Today, 31 July 2017 reported by Katherine Gregory

 The Fragile X Association of Australia strongly supports screening for FXS or FX carrier status in all women prior to or in early pregnancy, in order to provide the widest range of family planning options.
-The FXAA position on diagnosis and screening in full can be read here: https://fragilex.org.au/diagnosis-screening-for-fragile-x/
+The FXAA position on diagnosis and screening is in full on this website

 The Association also recommends couples be fully informed of the implications of screening for Fragile X and genetic counselling in the event of a positive diagnosis of Fragile X carrier status or Fragile X syndrome.